Universal-Connect-Project/ucw-app/ADAPTERS.md

 Each aggregator that wants to participate in the UCP needs to create their own adapter package.
 This allows the UCW to interact with the aggregator.

 > [!NOTE]
 > This repository only contains test adapters to allow the UCP to have test paths for aggregator adapters.
-Real aggregator adapters should be created in a fork of this repository.
-See [the MX Adapter Package Fork](https://github.com/Universal-Connect-Project/ucw-adapter-mx) for an example of how an adapter package can be created.
+Real aggregator adapters should be created in a fork of the [adapter template repository](https://github.com/Universal-Connect-Project/ucw-adapter-template).
+See [the MX Adapter Package Fork](https://github.com/Universal-Connect-Project/ucw-adapter-mx) is an example of an adapter built from the template.

 ## Hosting your own UCW